-In the year 2016: Pricing changed by 0.91%, above the average yearly change for tenants' and household insurance during the 2016-2017 time period.
-Compared to inflation for all items in 2016 (1.26%), price inflation for tenants' and household insurance was lower.
+In the year 2016: Pricing changed by 0.91%, which is above the average yearly change for tenants' and household insurance during the 2016-2018 time period.
+Compared to inflation for all items in 2016 (1.26%), inflation for tenants' and household insurance was lower.

 Raw Consumer Price Index data from U.S. Bureau of Labor Statistics for Tenants' and household insurance:

 Below are calculations of equivalent buying power for Tenants' and household insurance, over time, for $20 beginning in 2016.
 Each of the amounts below is equivalent in terms of what it could buy at the time: